Best Overall Women's Hardshell Jacket

 Hood cinches are hard to access

-Scoring high points, and being a secret favorite of the main tester, the Mountain Hardwear Torsun - Women's
+Scoring high points, and being a secret favorite of the primary tester, the Mountain Hardwear Torsun - Women's

 Top Pick for Big Mountain Expeditions